netoptimizer/prototype-kernel/kernel/Documentation/vm/page_pool/introduction.rst

 2) DMA IOMMU mapping cost is removed by keeping pages mapped.

 3) Makes DMA pages writable by predictable DMA unmap point.
+   (**UPDATE** kernel v4.10: This can also be acheived via `Alexander Duyck`_'s changes to the DMA API, namely using DMA_ATTR_SKIP_CPU_SYNC_, which skips DMA sync as a part the unmap, but requires driver to carefully DMA sync needed memory)

 4) OOM protection at device level, as having a feedback-loop knows number of outstanding pages.